 After you form your business, you will obtain a Certificate of Formation or Certificate of Authority which will display your Entity ID.
 An Entity ID is a 10-digit number used to identify your corporate business records.
 Your corporate records are public and kept separate from your tax records, which are confidential.

-Register for New Jersey Tax & Employer Purposes
+Register for New Jersey Tax and Employer Purposes

 All businesses must register for state taxes with the New Jersey Department of Taxation’s Division of Revenue & Enterprise Services (DORES) to provide information that will let the state determine the taxes and employer contributions for which you may be responsible.
 Failure to register your business will result in penalties and fees on taxes owed to the State of New Jersey.